plone/documentation/docs/classic-ui/views.md

 #### Registering a view

-Zope 3 views are registered in {term}`ZCML`, an XML-based configuration language.
-Usually, the configuration file, where the registration done, is called `yourapp.package/yourapp/package/browser/configure.zcml`.
+Zope 3 views are registered in {term}`ZCML`, an XML-based configuration language.  `plonecli` did the following registration in `src/collective/awesomeaddon/views/configure.zcml` for you.

 The following example registers a new view (see below for comments):